• Skip to primary navigation

 Easy Instant Pot Apple Butter and Canning Recipe

-Eight mason jars of canned apple butter on a grey towel on the kitchen counter.
+Several mason jars of apple butter sitting on a grey towel on the kitchen counter.

 Who can resist the lovely fragrance of apples simmering away?
 The kitchen smells so good with the apples and all the warm spices used to make this apple butter.
 I’m sure you’re going to love it, too!